nevrome/neolithicR/README.md

 ### License

-For the code in this project apply the terms and conditions of GNU GENERAL PUBLIC LICENSE.
+For the code in this project apply the terms and conditions of GNU GENERAL PUBLIC LICENSE Version 2.
 The dataset can be used after prior agreement with Bernhard Weninger.